isx45128227/MongoVsPostgres/documentacio.md

 ### Postgres database to MongoDB

-Once we have created our Postgres database we can export all data into _json_ format.
+Once we have created the Postgres database we can export all data into _json_ format.
 MongoDB use _json_ documents to order the information into collections.

 Postgres has different functions that can convert from Postgres language to _json_ files.